 Here, σ is defined as

 where μP is defined in equation Equation 39, and .

-To keep the barrier parameter from decreasing too quickly, potentially destabilizing the algorithm, the algorithm keeps the centering parameter σ above 1/100.
-This causes the barrier parameter μ to decrease by no more than a factor of 1/100.
+To prevent the barrier parameter from decreasing too quickly, potentially destabilizing the algorithm, the algorithm keeps the centering parameter σ above 1/100.
+This action causes the barrier parameter μ to decrease by no more than a factor of 1/100.

 Algorithmically, the first correction and centering steps are independent of each other, so they are computed together.
 Furthermore, the matrix on the left for the predictor and both corrector steps is the same.
 So, algorithmically, the matrix is factorized once, and this factorization is used for all these steps.

-The algorithm can reject the proposed predictor-corrector step for because the step increases the merit function value Equation 35, the complementarity by at least a factor of two, or the computed inertia is incorrect (the problem looks nonconvex).
-In these cases the algorithm attempts to take a different step or a conjugate gradient step.
+The algorithm can reject the proposed predictor-corrector step when the step increases the merit function value Equation 35, increases the complementarity by at least a factor of two, or the computed inertia is incorrect (the problem looks nonconvex).
+In these cases, the algorithm attempts to take a different step or a conjugate gradient step.

 The conjugate gradient approach to solving the approximate problem Equation 34 is similar to other conjugate gradient calculations.
 In this case, the algorithm adjusts both x and s, keeping the slacks s positive.
 The approach is to minimize a quadratic approximation to the approximate problem in a trust region, subject to linearized constraints.

 Specifically, let R denote the radius of the trust region, and let other variables be defined as in Direct Step.
 The algorithm obtains Lagrange multipliers by approximately solving the KKT equations